ISEB

 Mexican Berries

 Berries are one of the main crops in Mexico and play a significant role in both domestic consumption and export.
-With its favorable climate and fertile soil, Mexico is able to produce a wide variety of delicious berries that are enjoyed by people around the world.
+With its favorable climate and fertile soil, Mexico can produce a wide variety of delicious berries that are enjoyed by people around the world.

 One popular type of berry grown in Mexico is strawberries.
 These sweet, juicy fruits thrive in the country’s temperate regions and are harvested from December to May.
 The vibrant red color and refreshing taste make Mexican strawberries highly sought after.